Bang1338/wordle-today/PREVIOUS.md

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 3 vowels.
+  There are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "T"
+  Begins with the letter "G"
 </details>
 <details>
   <summary>Last one</summary>